 - To create additional variations, click the Actions dropdown menu for any existing variation and select Duplicate Variation.
 You can create up to 7 different variations.

 Configure A/B Test Settings

-After creating your content you have to decide the size of your testing pool and length of your testing period.
+After creating your content, decide the size of your testing pool and the length of your testing period.

-- Decide the size of your testing pool by adjusting the slider.
-The default testing pool size is 20% of your target send list.
+- Edit the size of your testing pool by adjusting the slider.
+The default testing pool size is 20% of your send list.

-If you want to test your variations across your full list - and not schedule a testing period at all - you can slide the scale to 100%.
-In that case, your send list will be divided into equal groups with each receiving a different variation.
+If you want to test variations across your full list -- and not schedule a testing period -- you can slide the scale to 100%.
+In this case, your send list will be divided into equal groups, with each receiving a different variation.

-Too short of a testing period, however, will diminish the significance of your results.
+You may wish to shorten your test period from six hours.
+However, too short of a testing period will diminish the significance of your results.